mplonski/lightnews/README.md

 configuration & cleaning up
 ---------------------------

 **Warning!** I strongly recommend running `make clean` after every update!
 It is quite possible that database has been changed and it's necessary to destroy old database.
+You should also run `./configure` after `make clean` to make sure that everything is ok :-)

 To check if all necessary files / libs exist: